 Lant, C., J. Baggio, M. Konar, A. Meija, B. Ruddell, R. Rushforth, J. Sabo, and T. Troy (2018), The U.S. food-energy-water system: A blueprint to fill the mesoscale gap for science and decision-making, Ambio, in-press.

 Jovanovic*, T., F. Sun, T. Mahjabin, and A. Mejia (2018), Disentangling the effects of climate and urban growth on streamflow for sustainable urban development: A stochastic approach to flow regime attribution, Landscape and Urban Planning, in-press.

 Zarzar, C.M., H. Hosseiny, R. Siddique*, M. Gomez*, V. Smith, A. Mejia, and J. Dyer (2018), A hydraulic multi-model ensemble framework for visualizing flood inundation uncertainty, Journal of the American Water Resources Association (JAWRA), in-press, doi: 10.1111/1752-1688.12656.

-Sharma*, S., et al. (2018), Relative effects of statistical preprocessing and postprocessing on a regional hydrological ensemble prediction system, HESS, in-press.
+Sharma*, S., et al. (2018), Relative effects of statistical preprocessing and postprocessing on a regional hydrological ensemble prediction system, Hydrology and Earth System Sciences, in-press.

 Gall, H., D. Schultz, T. Veith, S. Goslee, A. Mejia, C. Harman, C. Raj, and P. Patterson (2017), The effects of disproportional load contributions on quantifying vegetated filter strip sediment trapping efficiencies, Stochastic Environmental Research and Risk Assessment, in-press.